Easily, the most controversial season in the whole history of the show.

 As I reached the end of this season for the first time, I was quite mystified.
 I'd heard so many terrible things about it, but I didn't see any of it, myself.
 For the most part, I really enjoyed this year of Doctor Who.
 If I were to compare it, once more, to the seasons before it that JNT produced.
 I would say that it's, at least, tied with Season Nineteen.
 I might even like it a little bit better.

 Like Nineteen, it has two Classics in it.
-A rare occurrence.
+Which is a rare occurrence.
 But we must also acknowledge the "clunker" (putting the word "time" in the title of the story appears to be a curse!).
 Which takes away a few points, of course.
 But those mid-rangers are all so solid.
 So we can't hate on things too much.
 I think Twenty-Two triumphs that little bit more because the whole season has such a unique theme to it.
 It went for something really different throughout the entire season.
 Nineteen is quite unique, too.
 But it lacks that predominant vision that Twenty-Two has.

 So, just for fun, here are how the seasons of JNT are currently ranking: